renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

              linetype = "dashed") +
   theme_main() +
   theme_main_add()
 ```

 ![](images/ad_21_laps_all_part.png)

 <br/>

-In Formula One, qualifying is done by way of elimination across three sessions.
+Qualifying is done by way of elimination across three sessions.
 For the first session, all 20 drivers on the grid have 18 minutes to score as fast of a lap as possible.
 At the end of the first 18 minutes, the 5 drivers with the slowest lap times are eliminated, with their starting position set for the race.
 Session 2 features 15 minutes for the remaining 15 drivers to do the same thing again, until the next 5 drivers with the slowest lap times are eliminated before the final, 12 minute session featuring the remaining 10 drivers.

 Unfortunately, the data at-hand does not include data for the session number within qualifying.
-Because of this, we need to create logic to derive this so that we can then use it in our analysis.
+Because of this, logic needs to be created to derive this so that it can be used in the analysis.

 One key piece of information that we know is that each break, between the first and second qualifying sessions (referred to as Q1 and Q2) is at least five minutes long.
 Judging by F1 qualifying footage from the 2021 season, this timer begins once the track is clear from the ending session.
 This information allows us to store this as a variable in R (in seconds) and then proceed with our logic.

 ```r
 # breaks in between quali sessions are 300 seconds / 5 minutes